 Lumiform allows manufacturers to create custom PPAP forms tailored to specific needs and requirements.
 These forms can include all necessary fields and sections to capture detailed information about the production process, design records, control plans, and more.
 Customizable templates ensure that all relevant data is collected consistently and accurately, reducing the risk of errors and omissions.

-Lumiform helps automate the documentation and approval process, making it more efficient and less time-consuming.
+We also help to automate the documentation and approval process, making it more efficient and less time-consuming.
 Automated workflows enable seamless submission, review, and approval of PPAP documentation.
 Notifications and reminders can be set up to alert team members of pending tasks and deadlines, ensuring that the process moves forward without delays.
 Electronic signatures and digital approvals further streamline the process, reducing the need for physical paperwork and manual intervention.

 Lumiform’s data analytics capabilities allow manufacturers to collect and analyze data from PPAP processes for continuous improvement.
-The platform can generate detailed reports and insights based on the collected data, helping identify trends, areas of improvement, and potential issues.
+The platform can also generate detailed reports and insights based on the collected data, helping identify trends, areas of improvement, and potential issues.
 Continuous monitoring and analysis ensure that the PPAP process remains robust and effective, driving ongoing improvements in product quality and production efficiency.